'Inflation Rate Is Becoming Unbearable And Nigerians Are Suffering For It' - Tinubu Tells FG

 The APC chieftain, who urged the Federal Government to “stimulate this economy,” said the decline of oil prices seemed to be a long-term phenomenon and strategic objectives must be put in place to re-engineer the economy, using the bottom-up approach.

-He said, “In the situation we face, deficit spending is essential to bolster aggregate demand and direct funds to projects that build infrastructure and bolster employment.
+He said, “In the situation we face, deficit spendisituation we face, deficit spending is essential to bolster aggregate demand and direct funds to projects that build infrastructure and bolster employment.
 We must better harmonise monetary policy with fiscal policy.
 It undercuts our goals if monetary policy is unduly tight at a time when fiscal policy begets deficit spending.

 “We must also realign trade policy with our need to create a meaningful industrial base and more potent agricultural sector.
 We can no longer allow cheap imports to preclude the development of industries and sectors strategic to our enduring economic future.